JuliaPhylo/SNaQ.jl/docs/src/man/dist_reroot.md

 as indicated by its name ending with a `!`.

 ```@repl dist_reroot
-deleteHybridThreshold!(net1, 0.1)
+deletehybridthreshold!(net1, 0.1)
 ```
 Nothing happened to our network: because its γ is above 0.1.
 But if we set the threshold to 0.3, then our reticulation disappears:
 ```@repl dist_reroot
-deleteHybridThreshold!(net1, 0.3)
+deletehybridthreshold!(net1, 0.3)
 ```
-See also function `displayedNetworkAt!` to get the network with a single reticulation of interest, and eliminate all other reticulations.
+See also function `displayednetworkat!` to get the network with a single reticulation of interest, and eliminate all other reticulations.